forta-network/docs/docs/private-alerts.md

 }
 ```

 Great!
-Now that you have an bot generating encrypted findings, let's go over how to decrypt the data and use it.
+Now that you have a bot generating encrypted findings, let's go over how to decrypt the data and use it.

 ## Decrypting findings